webmasterkai/wayoffthegrid/docs/orientation/4-rigging.md

 *Standing rigging* refers to the fixed pieces of stainless steel rod or wire supporting the mast.
 Those which offer fore and aft supports are called stays 1 (backstay, forestay, etc.).
 The forward-most stay which carries the genoa/reacher is known as the forestay; the Jib stay, next aft, is also known as the inner forestay.
 Those which provide athwartships (transverse) support are called shrouds.
 The shroud running from the masthead to a chainplate on the deck near the rail is the cap or upper shroud.
 Below it, originating at the upper spreader base is the intermediate shroud.
 At the lower spreaders, there are two lower shrouds on each side, the forward lowers (port and starboard) and the after lowers (port and starboard).

-*Chainplates* are SS weldments bolted to the structure of the hull to which the shrouds are attached.

-*Mast partners* refers to the hole in the deck through which the mast passes.
+*Mast partners* is the hole in the deck through which the mast passes.
 The butt, or foot, of the mast sits on the mast step in the bilge.
 Both the boom and the mechanical vang are attached to the mast at universal joints known as goosenecks.

 ## Spars